Simonotos/MyFirstVRProject/README.md

 # Short Description of the Project
-University project to learn the basics of VR game development.
+University project to learn the basics of VR game development with Unity3D.

 Features implemented in the game:
 - Climb System